Last Updated on January 9, 2023 by Andrew Pirie

 Poliquit is also the first Filipino to wear the Brooks Hyperion shoe.

 It’s not a Personal Best (PB) nor Season Best (SB); now I learned going out fast is not good forme did 6:05 in the first 2km, which supposed to do in the last 2 km.
-I did my best to keep close to the lead pack; the pace was too fast as they start injecting the pace around 3:05mins per km; after 2km mark, I found myself fading past the 10km mark in 32:28 mins that were 32 seconds fast as my target 33 mins.
+I did my best to keep close to the lead pack; the pace was too fast as they start injecting the pace around 3:05mins per km; after the 2km mark, I found myself fading past the 10km mark in 32:28 mins that were 32 seconds fast as my target 33 mins.

 At 11km, one Korean ahead of me and another Korean closed me from behind, and we ran side by side until 15km; the two Korean felt that I was dizzy and fading through the effort in the first half of the race.

-He made a move and left me; then I found myself again alone in 17km.
-Matty Davy caught me who seriously keeping his own pace around 3:19-3:20/km even I felt empty in my tank, I knew I could handle the pace of 3:20 until the finish line then I made a move I closed to Matt behind that moment in 17km mark I knew I would smash my SB 1:11:08 held in Condura if I will maintain the pace suddenly at 19km mark I felt what we so-called stomach cramps that forced me to slow down in the last 2km and finish the race with unofficial time 1:12:23,
+He made a move and left me; then I found myself again alone 17km.
+Matty Davy caught me seriously keeping his own pace around 3:19-3:20/km even though I felt empty in my tank, I knew I could handle the pace of 3:20 until the finish line then I made a move I was closed to Matt behind that moment in 17km mark I knew I would smash my SB 1:11:08 held in Condura if I will maintain the pace suddenly at 19km mark I felt what we so-called stomach cramps that forced me to slow down in the last 2km and finish the race with unofficial time 1:12:23,

 On the Trail of the Master: Pinoyathletics Interviews Rafael Poliquit